We mourn and grieve for Black Americans who have suffered too long. Enough.

 We are indeed all needed at this time and all mankind is us.
 The entire world is one in need right now, and we will all play a role in meeting again on the other side of this global pandemic.

-Other spring and summer shows previously announced will be postponed, with dates to be determined.
+Spring and summer shows previously announced will be postponed, with dates to be determined.
 One of BTG’s box office associates will be calling patrons with tickets to make arrangements for ticket exchanges, donations, and credits.

 In the meantime, BTG will be offering weekly online classes and talks on BTG’s Facebook page, presented by our incredible artists and alumni, and will feature online programs for all ages.
 A schedule will be sent out every week by email.